Analytical Solutions of Open String Field Theory: Sen's conjectures

 \section{Sen's conjectures}

 An important advance in string field theory followed the realization that it is the ideal framework for addressing Sen's conjectures~\cite{Sen:1999mh,Sen:1999xm}.
 Sen's work addressed the fate of the tachyon that is living on the bosonic D-brane\footnote{Similar conjectures hold also for the open string tachyon on a non-BPS D-brane and the tachyon living on the D-\=D pair~\cite{Sen:1998ii,Sen:1998sm,Sen:1998tt,Sen:1998ex,Sen:1999mg}.}.
 According to the conjectures, the tachyon describes the instability of the D-brane.
 An effective tachyon potential should have a local maximum around zero, where the D-brane exists.
 This potential should also have a local minimum\footnote{The tachyon potential in the supersymmetric cases is bounded from below and the potential is symmetric around the origin.
-The bosonic potential is not symmetric and CFT analysis suggests that it is unbounded below.}.
+The bosonic potential is not symmetric and CFT analysis suggests that it is unbounded below.
+The ``local minimum'' of the tachyon potential at the non-perturbative vacuum, might well be a saddle point.}.
 A solution in which the tachyon acquires this value as a vev (other fields also acquire vevs) represents the absence of the original D-brane\footnote{The actual time-dependent process of tachyon condensation, was described by Sen in the ``rolling tachyon'' papers~\cite{Sen:2002nu,Sen:2002in}.}.

 This picture suggests the following properties: \begin{enumerate} \item The depth of the local minimum equals the tension of the original D-brane.
 This reflects the energy difference between the solutions with and without the D-brane. \item Other solutions exist, representing lower dimensional D-branes.
 These solutions are lumps from the perspective of the tachyon field. \item There are no perturbative states around the tachyon solution, since perturbative states in open string field theory represent open string degrees of freedom and there are no open strings when the D-brane is absent. \end{enumerate}